The Plan That Was Never Built For A 12-Hour Shift

 The sessions that travel across shifts

-The whole point is the week will not always cooperate.
+The whole point — the week will not always cooperate.
 The protocol has to flex.

-What worked was a framework I rewrote every Sunday based on the next week's schedule, my recovery, my soreness, and what my Apple Watch said about my sleep.
+What worked was a framework I rewrote every Sunday based on the next week's schedule, my recovery, and what my Apple Watch said about my sleep.

 She does not have to remember the rule.
 The system does.